 - Fresh Basil - Optional, but so delicious sprinkled on the tops of the peppers.

-Next, brush with garlic-infused olive oil and sprinkle each bell pepper with kosher salt and ground black pepper.
+Next, brush with garlic-infused olive oil and sprinkle each bell pepper with salt and pepper.

 Place peppers on the grill grates and cook for six minutes.

-Dice the tomatoes into small pieces and add to the meat mixture.
-Cook the tomatoes over medium low heat in the meat for 4-5 minutes to allow the tomatoes to cook down.
-If you are using canned diced tomatoes, skip this cooking step.
+Dice the tomatoes and add to the meat mixture.
+Cook the tomatoes over medium-low heat for 4-5 minutes.

-Next, add the rice, green onions, tomato sauce, and Italian seasoning.
+Next, add the cooked rice, green onions, tomato sauce, and Italian seasoning.
 Allow the rice mixture to simmer on the stovetop over low heat while the pepper cooks.
-Taste the rice mixture and add salt according to your taste preferences.

 On the grill, flip the peppers to the other side and cook again for six minutes.